jaredonnelly/HomelessDataProject/README.md

 ## A Stevens AIRS Fellowship Project

-Created by [Jolene Ciccarone](https://www.linkedin.com/in/jolene-ciccarone-357b681b5/) and [Jared Donnelly](https://www.linkedin.com/in/jaredonnelly/) under the guidance of their mentor [Dr. Samantha Kleinberg](http://www.skleinberg.org/).
+Created by [Jolene Ciccarone](https://www.linkedin.com/in/jolene-ciccarone-357b681b5/) and [Jared Donnelly](https://www.linkedin.com/in/jaredonnelly/) under the guidance of their mentor [Dr. Samantha Kleinberg](http://www.skleinberg.org/) and [Dr. Jason Corso](https://www.linkedin.com/in/jason-corso-95b66a24/).

 Below we cover a proof of concept for a predictive model to estimate the size of homeless populations using publicly available data for NYC.